Dimensions and metrics

 Metrics are individual elements of a dimension that can be measured as a sum or a ratio.
 For example, the dimension City can be associated with a metric like Population, which would have a sum value of all the residents of the specific city.

-Screenviews, Page per Visit, and Average Visit Duration are examples of metrics in Google Analytics.
+Screenviews, Page per Session, and Average Session Duration are examples of metrics in Google Analytics.

 Relationship between dimensions and metrics